Jewish Relief Agency

 The Jewish Relief Agency (JRA) is a charitable organization and independent 501(c)(3) nonprofit organization which serves over 6,000 diverse low-income individuals across Greater Philadelphia.

-The JRA primarily relies on volunteers who serve in a variety of ways including packing boxes in its Northeast Philadelphia warehouse, delivering boxes of food to 90 zip codes in the Philadelphia area, providing seniors and the disabled rides to the doctor and grocery store, making, and visiting isolated members of the community.
+The JRA primarily relies on volunteers who serve in a variety of ways, including packing boxes in its Northeast Philadelphia warehouse, delivering boxes of food to 90 zip codes in the Philadelphia area, providing seniors and disabled people rides to the doctor and grocery store, making, and visiting isolated members of the community.
 Volunteers come from diverse backgrounds and a wide range of community organizations including Jewish camps, Hillel branches, synagogues and churches, colleges, schools, and corporations.
 Before the COVID-19 pandemic, on an average 1,000 volunteers participated monthly to pack and deliver food packages at JRA's Food Distributions.

 The organization serves mostly elderly and Jewish clients, 73% of whom are over 65 and 65% of whom are Jewish, but it also serves people of all ages and backgrounds.